Bengals Super Bowl history: When is the last time Cincinnati made it to, won the Super Bowl? - NBC Sports

 Cincinnati hadn’t won a playoff game since the 1990 season entering this NFL postseason, but it wasn’t for a complete lack of attempts.
 The Bengals made the playoffs seven times between the 2005 and 2015 NFL seasons, but each time fell in the Wild Card round.

 But now Joe Burrow, Ja’Marr Chase, Zac Taylor and the rest have flipped that misfortune on its head.
 Cincinnati defeated the Las Vegas Raiders 26-19 in the Wild Card round before dramatically upending the AFC No. 1-seeded Tennessee Titans 19-16 and defeating the Kansas City Chiefs in the AFC Championship Game to advance to Super Bowl LVI.
-Super Bowl 2022 will air live on NBC and Peacock this Sunday, February 13.
+Super Bowl 2022 will air live on NBC and Peacock this Sunday, February 13 with coverage beginning at 12:00 p.m.
+ET.

 There, the Bengals will have the chance to earn an unprecedented level of accomplishment in their team’s history.